jscatena88/jscatena88.github.io/_posts/2024-02-25-molded-silicone-parts-for-a-vintage-honda.markdown

 ---
 ## Background

 I own several motorcycles, and in my pursuit of novelty I usually buy and sell bikes fairly regularly.
 Most bikes stick around for 1-3 seasons on average.
 However, one bike I can never bring myself to sell.
-It is the first motorcyle I ever bought (back in 2014) a 1976 Honda CJ360t I call Josie.
+It is the first motorcycle I ever bought (back in 2014) a 1976 Honda CJ360T I've named Josie.

 ![Josie Side Profile](/assets/molded_silicone/IMG_20180630_195125.jpg)